 NEEDING SOME UPGRADES

 In high school, I needed to start playing on full-size instruments, and so I needed to be raised a bit.
 For the first couple of years, I connected two Gold’s Gym platforms (as seen in this video of me playing Tambourin Chinois) in order to play marimba, and used them individually to play other percussion instruments like the timpani and xylophone.
-Later I felt I still needed to be a little taller to get a full view of the instrument, and so my dad and I constructed a platform that utilized the Gold’s Gym Platforms as posts that hold a large wooden board that I stand on.
+Later I felt I still needed to be a little taller to get a full view of the instrument, and so my dad and I constructed a platform that utilized the Gold’s Gym Platforms as posts to hold a large wooden board that I stand on.